 The truth is that brokers are nothing more than tradesmen.
 They have knowledge and skills that they sell.
 To earn their fees, they must work hard and well for you.

-So, starting today, I want you to change the way you think about your broker.
-Promise yourself that you will not let him bully you – that you will actively and consciously be the boss.
+First, promise yourself that you will not let them bully you – that you will actively and consciously be the boss.

-Rather than think, “Gee, he’s such an expert,” think, “I am paying this guy good money.
-If he doesn’t prove to me that he is an expert, I will fire him.”
+Think, “I am paying good money.
+If they don’t prove to me that they’re an expert, I will fire them.”

-And when you get advice, instead of thinking, “I had better do what he says,” think, “This guy may know his field, but he doesn’t know me.
+And when you get advice, instead of thinking, “I had better do what they say,” think, “This person may know their field, but they don’t know me.
 I am the sole judge of what is best for me.
 Only I am qualified to decide what I should do.”

 Three Criteria to Use to Rate Your Broker

-No. 1: Does he give you advice that is easy to understand?
+No. 1: Do they give you advice that is easy to understand?

-A good professional feels obliged to communicate clearly with his clients.
-That means translating the arcane language of his profession into advice that can be readily understood.
+A good professional feels obliged to communicate clearly with their clients.
+That means translating arcane language into advice that can be readily understood.

-- Do I feel like I spend enough time with him?
-Or do I feel like he is usually busy and I’m taking up his precious time?
+- Do I feel like I spend enough time with them?
+Or do I feel like they are usually busy and I’m taking up precious time?

-- When he sends me documents, does he often attach a cover letter that explains, in layman’s terms, what the documents say?
+- When they send me documents, do they often attach a cover letter that explains, in layman’s terms, what the documents say?

-- Do I frequently feel lost or confused when he gives me advice?
+- Do I frequently feel lost or confused when they give me advice?
 (This should rarely happen.
 And when it does, you should feel free to ask questions and get clear, understandable answers.)

-No. 2: Does he understand and care about your concerns and needs?
+No. 2: Do they understand and care about your concerns and needs?

-A good professional doesn’t treat all his clients exactly the same.
-He understands that each has his own specific concerns, worries, problems and needs.
-A good professional takes time to understand this and tailors his advice accordingly.
+A good professional doesn’t treat all of their clients exactly the same.
+They understand that each has specific concerns, worries, problems and needs.
+A good professional takes time to understand this and tailors advice accordingly.

-If you feel like you are getting cookie-cutter advice from your broker – or if you feel like he doesn’t really care who you are – he is not doing his job.
+If you feel like you are getting cookie-cutter advice from your broker – or if you feel like they don’t really care who you are – they are not doing their job.

-No. 3: Does he make you feel like you are in charge?
+No. 3: Do you feel like you are in charge?

 A good professional relationship is one where the client is the boss and feels like the boss.
 You should be able to figure out how you feel about your broker instantly.